Cheshire East Council

 - Cheshire East has approximately 14,000 staff

-Parish Council Surgeries are held on the 2nd Saturday of each month in the Village Hall Lounge from 10am to 11am.
+Parish Council meetings are held on the 2nd Tuesday of every month (except August), at 7.30pm in the Village Hall Lounge.